reemasjord17/Car-Rental-System/README.md

-##🚗 Car Rental System
+# 🚗 Car Rental System

-Welcome to the Car Rental System, a console-based application built to simplify the process of renting and managing cars.
+Welcome to the **Car Rental System**, a console-based application built to simplify the process of renting and managing cars.
 This project is designed with modular features that make it easy to handle customer interactions, track rentals, and manage a fleet of vehicles efficiently.

+---

-##🔑 Key Features
+## 🔑 Key Features

-🚙 Rent a Car
+- **🚙 Rent a Car**
   Experience the ease of renting a car through an interactive console interface.

-🔁 Return a Car
+- **🔁 Return a Car**
   Effortlessly return rented vehicles and automatically update their availability status.

-🧑‍💼 Customer Management
+- **🧑‍💼 Customer Management**
   Add and maintain customer records, ensuring smooth rental transactions.

-🚘 Car Management
+- **🚘 Car Management**
   Handle vehicle details such as brand, model, and pricing with ease.

-🕓 Rental History Tracking
+- **🕓 Rental History Tracking**
   Maintain complete records of rental durations and customer history for reporting and analysis.

+---

-📌 Technologies Used
+## 📌 Technologies Used

-Java (or your language of implementation)
+- Java (or your language of implementation)

-Object-Oriented Programming (OOP)
+- Object-Oriented Programming (OOP)

-File Handling / Database (if any)
+- File Handling / Database (if any)

-Console-based UI
+- Console-based UI

+---

-🛤️ Future Roadmap
+## 🛤️ Future Roadmap

+- 🤝 **Multi-Customer Rentals**
-🤝 Multi-Customer Rentals: Enable support for multiple customers renting the same car model concurrently.
+  Enable support for multiple customers renting the same car model concurrently.

+- ⏰ **Dynamic Pricing**
-⏰ Dynamic Pricing: Implement date-based and seasonal pricing adjustments.
+  Implement date-based and seasonal pricing adjustments.

+- 🎨 **GUI Interface**
-🎨 GUI Interface: Integrate a modern graphical user interface for an improved user experience.
+  Integrate a modern graphical user interface for an improved user experience.

-💡 Why This Project?
-This project showcases practical application of:

-OOP principles

-File handling or basic database logic

-Real-world problem solving

-Modular programming and system scalability